AmirhosseinMuhammadi/machine-learning-course/README.md

 It is possible submit pull requests, report bugs, or suggest new features.

 ## Additional Resources
-References are provided at the end of each chapter and are recommended for studying more.
+References are provided at the end of each chapter and are recommended for studing more.